Makenfile86/Ray-Tracer/README.md

 txt_color (This determines the "other" color in the checker pattern, default is 0 0 0 black).

-normal (Only for planes, planes are flat rounded massive surfaces but you can fold them to other shapes, 0 0 0 is flat).
+normal (Only for planes, planes are flat rounded massive surfaces but you can turn their center to face other directions, 0 0 0 is default).